axeltlarsson/listan/README.md

 Listan-server
 =============
 This is the backend to [listan](https://github.com/AxelTLarsson/listan).
-It is build on top of Scala Play framework, however it relies heavily on akka for the actor system.
+It is built on top of Scala Play framework, however it relies heavily on akka for the actor system.

 The whole stack is more or less fully asynchronous and mostly functional.
 Slick